goktug97/goktug97.github.io/_posts/2020-06-18-new-strategy-for-differential-evolution.markdown

 </center>
 </div>

-In this blog post I introduced a dynamically scaled strategy which outperforms other Differential Evolution (DE) strategies in "[Test functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization)".
+In this blog post I introduced a dynamically scaled strategy called `scaledbest1bin` which outperforms other Differential Evolution (DE) strategies in "[Test functions for optimization](https://en.wikipedia.org/wiki/Test_functions_for_optimization)".

-# scaledbest1bin: A Dynamically Scaled Strategy
+# A Dynamically Scaled Strategies

 In this strategy difference is calculated as scaled distances of 2 random individuals to the current individual.
 For scaling, rank transformed rewards are used similar to Salimans, Tim, et al., 2017.
 But rank transformed rewards are between -1.0 and 1.0 instead of -0.5 and 0.5, so that, if two randomly chosen individuals are the best and the worst, the difference will be the same as `best1bin` or `rand1bin` strategy.